roberts-sandbox/test-realist/_posts/2012-02-28-toolkits-and-frameworks.md

 > Not only can you build applications faster as a result, but the applications
 > have similar structures.They are easier to maintain, and they seem more
-> consistent o their users.
+> consistent to their users.
 On the other hand, you lose some creative freedom,
 > since many design decisions have been made for you.

 > If applications are hard to design, and toolkits are harder, then frameworks